 Come Worship With Us

->

-> Regardless of which service you choose to attend, you will find a welcoming community of people committed to loving each other and following Jesus together.
+Regardless of which service you choose to attend, you will find a welcoming community of people committed to loving each other and following Jesus together.
 All of our services end with a commission as we are sent out into the world to be the hands and feet of Jesus, sharing the good news of his gospel in our various spheres of influence.
-Our hope is that you will find our Sunday worship to be faithful to the past and on mission with what God is doing in our community and in our world.
+Our hope is that you will find our Sunday worship to be faithful to the past and relevant for today.
+We desire to be on mission with what God is doing in our community and in our world.

 We have three services on Sunday morning.
 All of the services are unified by the same four major components of worship: Gathering, Word, Response, and Sending.
 Each part of our service is designed to engage your mind, heart, and actions, but are diversified because each service has its own stylistic expression.
 Want to learn more about Sunday Worship?
 Visit our Guide to Worship page or to learn more about safety information and details about this upcoming Sunday, click here.
 We encourage you to try our various services so that you can find one that is right for you: